microchip-pic-avr-examples/avr128db48-using-crystal-osc-as-clock-for-rtc-in-sleep-mplab/README.md

 ## Description

 The objective of this code example is to enable low-power "Power-Down" mode in the microcontroller and configure the RTC module to operate in PIT mode using an external 32.768 kHz crystal oscillator, and completely shut down the microcontroller system clock and peripherals.
-Thereby, the microcontroller wakes up from Sleep to PIT.
+Thereby, the microcontroller wakes up from Sleep to PIT interrupt.
 This implementation helps to minimize the microcontroller average power consumption.
 For the demonstration purpose, the switch event is used to switch to the external crystal oscillator as the clock source and lets the microcontroller enter Sleep mode.
 After the RTC period elapse, the PIT interrupt occurs and the clock source for the microcontroller switches back to the internal HF oscillator and is in Active mode.

 <p align="center">
   <img width=600 height=auto src="images/blk_diag.png">